abdulawalarif/stepper_for_ecommerce/README.md

-# Stepper Widget | The Right Way | Multi-Step Forms
+# Stepper Widget | The Right Way | Multi-Step Forms Flutter Dart Project for Horizontal Stepper Form

-## This Flutter and Dart project demonstrates how to build Stepper for a flutter ecommerce apps order sending to the databse

-**The project provides a solid foundation for developers looking to implement**
+## A Flutter project implementing a horizontal stepper form UI for a multi-step form submission experience.

 ## Features

-- **Data Fetching with Bloc:** This app shows how to show stepper on e-commerce order placing.
+This project provides a clean and reusable horizontal stepper component for form inputs, perfect for applications needing a guided, multi-step form process.
+This codebase is only for the UI, and does not include backend integration.
+Features include:

+- Step-by-step process completion.
+- Summary display at the end of the form.
+- Tick mark on each step completions.

    <a><img src="horizontal_preview.gif" width="350"></a>